 These answers revealed a connection to the first cave paintings in France and to my 15th Great Grandfather born 1415 in Wales.
 More recently, my family roots revealed when my relatives immigrated to America, that my 5th great grandfather fought in the Revolutionary War, that my 3rd Great Grandfather fought in the Battle of San Jacinto, and to murders of relatives in Georgia and Texas.

-This is by no means a comprehensive account of my family roots.
+This is by no means a complete account of my family roots.
 It’s merely a summary of interesting branches on my family tree.

 Every family connection mentioned here is in relation to my father, William Alvin Moore, Jr. (Al), and to my mother, Glenna Keith Coffey Moore (Glenna).